johnstontrav/klairejohnston-hugo-cms/site/content/_index.md

 subtitle: Author
 image: /img/snow.jpg
 blurb:
-  heading: Something witty here klaire
+  heading: '  '
-  text: Klaire's writing is evocative and inspired ... and unnervingly relatable.
+  text: 'Klaire''s writing is evocative, inspired and unnervingly relatable.'
 intro:
   heading: Books
   text: >-
-    "An original new voice has been launchd.
+    "An original new voice has been launched.
 Klaire's work has gravity ... be prepared."

     - Kerryl Jones, Literacy Consultant